LiliaFramework/Lilia/documentation/docs/generators/faction.md

       <div class="input-group">
         <label for="scoreboard-priority">Scoreboard Priority:</label>
         <input type="number" id="scoreboard-priority" placeholder="999" min="1">
-        <small>Lower numbers appear first in scoreboard (default: 999)</small>
+        <small>Lower numbers show higher on the scoreboard.</small>
       </div>

       <div class="input-group">
         <label>
           <input type="checkbox" id="scoreboard-classes-public"> Scoreboard Classes Public
         </label>
-        <small>All players can see this faction's classes on the scoreboard</small>
+        <small>Everyone can see this faction's classes on the scoreboard.</small>
       </div>

       <div class="input-group">
         <label>
           <input type="checkbox" id="scoreboard-see-all-classes"> See All Classes on Scoreboard
         </label>
-        <small>Members of this faction can see every faction's classes on the scoreboard</small>
+        <small>Members of this faction can see every faction's classes on the scoreboard.</small>
       </div>
     </div>